Information on the processing of personal data at Jyske Bank

 If the bank processes information on the basis of your consent or due to an agreement, you are entitled to have the information you delivered to us handed out in an electronic format.

-10. Complaint about the bank's processing of data
+10. Complain about the bank's processing of data

-Contact details on data controller and data protection compliance officer
+Contact details on data controller (and data protection compliance officer, if any)

 The data controller is: